elemprod/lptask/README.md

 The scheduler module has minimal RAM and ROM requirements make it well suited for typical embedded processors.

-    - The scheduler module requires 8 bytes of RAM and aproximately 400 bytes of ROM.
+    - The scheduler module requires 8 bytes of RAM and ~350 bytes of ROM.
     - Each scheduler event requires 20 bytes of RAM on platforms which utilize 32-bit pointers.

 The event que is implemented as a single linked list.
 Each event contains a reference to the next event in the que.
 Each event is statically declared utilizing a convience macro inside of the containing module.
 This results in the scheduler having a fixed memory footprint.